If you purchase an independently reviewed product or service through a link on our website, Footwear News may receive an affiliate commission.

 From techy alpine scrambles to low-vert river trails and mudfests, trail running is a sport that can take you into nearly every outdoor environment under the sun.
 Even better, you can run trail literally anywhere, whether you’re based in the humid hills of Alabama, the dry alpine slopes of Colorado, the rugged coastal highlands of Oregon or somewhere in between.

-Another great thing about trail running is that you only need one piece of gear: trail shoes.
+Another great thing about trail running is that you only need one piece of gear to do it: trail shoes.

-Consequently, the quality of your trail shoes is absolutely critical to performance and safety when on the trail.
-That doesn’t mean you have to spend $375 on the best trail running shoes, but you shouldn’t be afraid to do a bit of research and shell out a bit of cash.
+Consequently, the quality of your running shoes is absolutely critical to performance and safety when on the trail.
+That doesn’t mean you have to spend $375 on the best trail running shoes, but you shouldn’t be afraid to do some research and shell out a bit of cash.

 Trail running can also help dramatically improve your balance.
 Running over roots, rocks and varied terrain, from dirt to gravel to grass, requires significantly more poise than running on smooth pavement.
 Meanwhile, trail terrain is much softer and easier on your body than pavement.
 Running on trail, as opposed to road, will keep your knees, ankles and other joints in better health over time.

 The varied sights, smells, sounds and overall nature you’ll encounter on trails are also much more mentally stimulating than your surroundings when running on paved roads.
 This means you’re more likely to enjoy your workout and less likely to get bored while running long distances.

 Trail shoes differ from road shoes in many ways.
 Cushioning, heel-to-toe drop and other road running features are all present in trail shoes, too, though they’re much more important here.
 If you’ve never run on trail before, there are a few new aspects you’re also going to need to think about.

 - Best Shoes for Technical Terrain: Dynafit Alpine Running Shoes